arineng/arin-openwa/README.md

  commented variable.
  This setting controls how to rewrite URLs.
 Rules should be separated by comma.
  Each rule looks like: (/view)(/[^/]+) -> $1

-##### `rules_escapes`
- This may be a temporary parameter.
-Currently the variable that determines the characters for the serialized database content doesn't exclude the necessary "\" characters so that your $1 and $2 show up.
-See example.
- Currently you just have to count up how many times you use \ and set it.

 ##### `page`
  Default Page under Site Settings